akashyadav-tech/SCT_WD_3/README.md

-# SCT_WD_3

 🎮 Tic-Tac-Toe Web Application ❌⭕

-Task 03 – SkillCraft Technology Internship

 📌 About

-•This project is an interactive Tic-Tac-Toe web application developed as Task 03 during my Web Development Internship at SkillCraft Technology.
+•This project is an interactive Tic-Tac-Toe web application.
 It allows users to play the game with automatic win detection and smooth interaction.

 ✨ Features